wexi/amforth-shadow/doc/source/TG/recipes/WalkingWordlists.rst

     ;

-The sequence `$ff and` masks the entry flags (e.g. immediate) and extracts the actual string length for use with the following itype.
+The sequence `$ff and` masks the entry flags (e.g. immediate) and extracts the actual string length for use with the following :command:`itype`.